loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

   $z(a)$, $"let" angled(alpha, z_1) = z; "let" z_2, rho = z_1; z_2(a, rho)$,
 )

-The conversion can be easier to understand given a concrete example.
-We will show two examples: one where $Gamma$ contains a stack, and one where it does not.
+The conversion can be easier to understand given an example.
+We will show two examples: one for each kind of the environment.

 Take the resulting program from @StackSelection.
 $